FreckledBoat304/networkVisualizer/README.md

 # networkVisualizer
-Tool, written in Python, to visualize network traffic intensity.
+Tool, written in Python and compiled with Pyinstaller, to visualize network traffic intensity.